Developed by Educators, for Educators

 Curriculum for Your Classroom

-Ready-to-use lesson plans and activities to foster innovative thinking skills.
+Explore ready-to-use invention lesson plans and activities to foster innovative thinking skills.

 Introduction: This lesson introduces students to a logbook and how it supports the invention process.